serverlessworkflow/specification/specification.md

 </tr>
 </table>

-Here is say that when the "Inventory service timeout" is encountered, we want to use our defined "Service Call Timeout Retry Strategy" which hold the needed retry information.
-If the error definition does not include a `retryRef` property it means that we do not want to perform retries when this error is encountered during workflow execution.
+In this example we say that if the  "Inventory service timeout" error is encountered, we want to use our defined "Service Call Timeout Retry Strategy" which holds the needed retry information.
+If the error definition does not include a `retryRef` property it means that we do not want to perform retries for the defined error.

 When referencing a retry strategy in your states error definitions, if the maximum amount of unsuccessful retries is reached,